PRACTICAL POINTERS

 1-14 THE RENAISSANCE OF C REACTIVE PROTEIN

-It may be a marker not only of acute illness, but also of future cardiovascular disease (C reactive protein is a ί-globulin, a non-specific antibody.
+(C reactive protein is a ί-globulin, a non-specific antibody.
 It was discovered in the era when pneumococcal pneumonia was treated with specific anti-pneumococcal serum.
 It precipitates in vitro with the C polysaccharide present in all types of pneumococci.)

 C reactive protein (CRP) is a trace protein in healthy subjects.
 Normally, the median concentration is around 1 mg/L. Values can exceed 400 mg/L in the acute phase response.
 Interleukin-6 is the main cytokine mediator leading to increased CRP production.
 Routine applications in adult medicine require measurement above 5-10 mg/L, but development of high sensitivity assays has recently allowed clinicians to explore the role of CRP levels in atherosclerotic disease.
 Increased levels predict future cardiovascular disease.